Glenn Danzig: Personal life

 Regarding his political views, Danzig has described himself as being "conservative on some issues, and some issues I'm really liberal".
-He defended former President Donald Trump's controversial travel ban from selected countries, arguing "It's really not a travel ban.
+He defended President Donald Trump's controversial travel ban from selected countries, arguing "It's really not a travel ban.
 When you walk into the country, we want to see who you are and what you're doing."
 Danzig has voiced his dissatisfaction with the United States' two-party system; stating "the bottom line is that both parties are in agreement about one thing: They don't want a third, a fourth, or a fifth party in there.
 They want it Democratic and Republican.
 Both sides are corrupt."

 Though sometimes portrayed as a Satanist by the media, Danzig has denied this in several interviews, elaborating that "I embrace both my light and dark side ...
 I definitely believe in a yin and yang, good and evil.
 My religion is a patchwork of whatever is real to me.
 If I can draw the strength to get through the day from something, that's religion ...
 I'm not trying to be preachy or tell people what to think."
 Danzig has voiced his approval of certain aspects of Satanic ideologies, including the quest for knowledge and individual freedom.
 He has stated that religion does not play a role in how he perceives other bands and musicians.